Cary-Box

 Why move to VoIP?

-Voice over Internet Protocol (VoIP) is a technology that converts voice into digital data and transmits it over the internet.
+Voice over Internet Protocol (VoIP) is a technology that converts voice into digital data and transmits it over the Internet.
 VoIP offers all the features of traditional telephony systems, such as caller ID and voicemail, and allows you to make calls using your computer as a ‘softphone.’
 Moving to VoIP can lower costs, provide scalability, support multitasking with features such as video conferencing and document sharing, and increase accessibility by allowing users to make calls from anywhere using any device.
-Cloud-based VoIP services also enable mobile workforces to stay productive regardless of their location.
+Cloud-based VoIP services also enable mobile workforces to stay productive regardless of location.

 Global Partners